 There is also a nature trail leading into the swamp for those who would like to see the area.
 While the site was drained to some extent, there are still some wet sections that will give the visitor a sense of why the American troops wanted to draw the British through this area and slow their advance.

-Hikers will also pass the historic Fanwood Train Station, where the historical society will have free refreshments for hikers.
+Hikers will also pass the historic Fanwood Train Station.
 The route continues past the Osborn Cannonball House in Scotch Plains and ends at the Deserted Village.
+Interactive map